QuTech-Delft/cQASM-spec/WIP.md

  - `reference`: an internal, static, non-runtime type for referring to one or more variables or indices thereof;
- - `function`: an internal, static, non-runtime type for referring to all overloads of some named function or operator in a particular scope.
+ - `function`: an internal, static, non-runtime type for referring to all overloads of some named function or operator in a particular scope;
+ - `unresolved`: an internal, static, non-runtime type for unresolved identifiers;
+ - `declaration`: an internal, static, non-runtime type for declarations (variables, constants, aliases, or function parameters).

 *void* is used as a synonym for a pack with zero subtypes.
 Its sole value is referred to as *null*.